Privacy Policies are Legally Required

-CalOPPA is one of the strictest privacy laws in the US.
+CalOPPA is a privacy law in the United States.
 It affects anyone who collects personal information from people residing in California, which means its reach goes far beyond state borders.

 CalOPPA's purpose is to provide protection of personal data collected from California residents.
 While CalOPPA is a state law and not a federal law, it very likely affects your website regardless of where you operate from because of the chance your website will attract California residents.

 - Email addresses

 - Any other contact information shared with a business either physically or online